dwang0721/Facial-Recognition-using-Fourier-Transform/README.md

 ### The Approach
 <p>
-Take an face image and pad the image into 128 x 128 pixels.
+Take a face image and pad the image into 128 x 128 pixels.
 Fourier Transform of the image is on the right:
 </p>